 The Main Tests

-The tracking phases tests scenting, mental soundness, obedience, and endurance.
-The track is laid in a field by a track layer (for IGP1 the handler lays track) and small articles are placed on the track.
+The tracking phases test scenting, mental soundness, obedience, and endurance.
+The track is laid in a field by a track layer (for IGP1 the handler lays track), and small articles are placed on the track.
 Time is kept for aging (depending on the track) by the judge and the dog and handler work the track.

 Obedience is worked in handler and dog pairings based on entries.
-One dog is placed in a long down position while the other pair works and then they switch.
+One dog is placed in a long down position while the other pair works, and then they switch.
 The obedience routine is multiple heeling exercises such as the heeling pattern, retrieves, and send-out.
 Overall, the dog must demonstrate power, enthusiasm, and precision during this routine.
-This might sound easy but when you add in control, it makes for a difficult routine.
+This might sound easy, but it makes for a difficult routine when you add in control.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.